pragathoys/web3-coin-flip/README.md

 ```

 Please notice that we have used **abi.encode** instead of **abi.encodePacked** in order to avoid any possible collisions.

+Finally,  we convert the hashed string into an uint number with : uint(string_hashed)

+we will check the modulo of this number against 2 in order to see if it has or not a modulo.
+This will convert to either tail or head.

 ## Remix Development environment
 Remix is an easy to use development environment directly available within your web browser.
 Simply it is a browser-based IDE.